What is Android Device Manager?

 Considering the rapidly evolving threat landscape, IT teams need to take various actions towards ensuring the security of devices and data.
 Some of these include configuring browser settings, blocking factory reset features on devices, restricting peripheral buttons and screenshots of work apps, and enforcing strong password policies.
 All these options are easily available in the Android Device Management section of an MDM solution.

 Companies operating globally need to enable frontline workers with access to devices and data.
 Businesses that fail to empower their frontline workers will face challenges that include loss of productivity and increased costs.
 An MDM solution helps IT teams to remotely troubleshoot issues on Android devices used by frontline employees within a short period.
 This, in turn, helps businesses save thousands of dollars on device support.

 An MDM platform is capable of managing Android and other platforms for businesses

 MDM solutions have innate capabilities of managing devices across platforms.
-In essence, an MDM solution is much more than an Android Device Manager.
+In essence, an MDM solution is much more than the Android Mobile Device Manager.
 It is an invaluable tool for centrally managing devices based on multiple OSes without being dependent upon multiple solutions.